Ramaria stricta

-Ramaria stricta, commonly known as the strict-branch coral is a coral fungus of the genus Ramaria.
-It has a cosmopolitan distribution, and grows on dead wood, stumps, trunks, and branches of both deciduous and coniferous trees.
+Ramaria stricta, commonly known as the strict-branch coral or strict coral mushroom, is a coral fungus of the genus Ramaria.
 Its fruit body is up to 10 cm tall, made of multiple slender, compact, and vertical parallel branches.
 Its color is typically light tan to vinaceous-brown.
-All parts of the mushroom will bruise when handled.
-There are several lookalike corals that can usually be distinguished from R. stricta by differences in coloration, bruising reaction, or microscopic features.
+All parts of the mushroom bruise when handled.
+There are several lookalikes that can usually be distinguished from R. stricta by differences in coloration, bruising reaction, or microscopic features.

+The species has a cosmopolitan distribution and grows on dead wood, stumps, trunks, and branches of both deciduous and coniferous trees.
 The fungus is inedible due to its unpleasant odor and bitter taste.

 Taxonomy

 The species was originally described under the name Clavaria stricta by Christian Hendrik Persoon in 1795.
 In 1888, French mycologist Lucien Quélet transferred the species to the genus Ramaria.

 It is commonly known as the "upright coral".

 Description

 The color of the fruit body is brownish to yellow, becoming paler toward extremities.
 It bruises light reddish brown.
 The basidiocarp has a leathery texture when fresh, but becomes brittle when dry.
-Growing from a whitish base, the stipe is branched up to 8 times, and the branches are all upright and nearly parallel.
-The branches ending in 4 to 5 thornlike tips.
+Growing from a whitish base, the stipe is branched up to 8 times, the branches all upright and nearly parallel, each ending in 4 to 5 thornlike tips.
 Overall, the fruit body appears bushy, and is medium-sized, up to 10 by 7 cm.
 The stipe is single or branching from the base, with white mycelium and rhizomorphs radiating from the base.
 The odor is of anise and the taste is bitter.

-The fruit bodies have been described as "edible but unpalatable," although later field guides say the species is inedible.

 The spore print is dark yellow.
-Spores are roughly elliptical, dotted with low cyanophilous warts, and measure 7–10 by 3.5–5.5 μm.
-The basidia have basal clamps are mostly four-spored, and sometimes have cyanophilous granular contents.
+The spores are roughly elliptical, dotted with low cyanophilous warts, and measure 7–10 by 3.5–5.5 μm.
+The basidia have basal clamps, are mostly four-spored, and sometimes have cyanophilous granular contents.